 It’s hard.
 It’s expensive to be wrong.
 It seems unfair.
 It will make you angry to be required to perform this task and it will upset you to be forced to revisit your loss and relive this tragedy each time you return to the task.
-I’ve seen many of my clients experience this anguish time and time again.
+I’ve seen many of my clients experience this anguish repeatedly.

 There is something you can do TODAY, however, that will help you to minimize this daunting effort should you ever be faced with such loss.
 That something is to create and maintain your inventory right NOW.
 Remembering all of your items can make the difference of thousands of dollars in your insurance claim.
 Imagine being paid a thousand dollars per minute to file your claim.

 The Missouri Department of Insurance provides a handy booklet you can download to get started, but I recommend that any written list of your belongings you create be supplemented with a gallery of photographs and videos.
 When photographing your items for your inventory, including photographs of the data plates that record the serial numbers, manufacturer, and manufacturing date.
 A digital recording of a slow span of a room, a drawer, a box of mementos, tools, and cupboards will assist you and your insurance company, as well.
 There is also a phone app.